mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

   - home assistant
 ---

-Up to this point, I did already lay out all of the tidbits concerning the electricity, the I/O hardware units, even some custom software to provide an event-based API to reach address all of the various components in the overall system.
+Up to this point, I did already lay out all of the tidbits concerning the electricity, the I/O hardware units, even some custom software to provide an event-based API to address all of the various components in the overall system.
 The final fundamental piece to bring everything together is what I call the _service_ layer, and specifically [home assistant].

 This post is a part of a larger series of posts on my home automation setup.